chef/chef-web-docs/chef_master/source/resource_reference.rst

 *****************************************************
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/resource_reference.rst>`__

-This reference describes each of the resources available to the Chef Client, including a list of actions, properties, providers (when applicable), and usage examples.
+This reference describes each of the resources available to the Chef Client, including a list of actions, properties, and usage examples.

 =====================================================
 Common Functionality